miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+In this iteration of the design, I wanted to focus on a deep dive on the clean-up mouse idea.
+Specifically, I want to prototype the many interactions that the clean-up mouse could have with its users.

+### Overview

+Restated from above:

+   **Setting**: The device is on the ground of a home area.

+   **Players**: One (messy) person

+   **Activity**: When there is an item on the floor that is not supposed to be on the ground (boxes, clothes, purses), the device (that looks like a mouse) will roll up to the item, squeak, and light up.
+This will remind the player to clean up the item.

+   **Goals**: To keep the player's house clean!

+### Storyboards